theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Download the `scratch-nx.nro` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-switch/main/Scratch%20Everywhere!%20Switch%20Nightly.zip).

-Put your Scratch projects in the same place you put your `.nro` file.
+Place the Scratch projects you want in `sdcard:/switch/scratch-nx/`.

 Then it should be as simple as opening the app on your Nintendo Switch!